Should I file for bankruptcy or debt relief?

 Feel free to contact me and I will dissect your finances to see if this is an available option for you.

 If you can't settle your debts right away...

-If you lack the financial ability to settle enough debts right away, but prefer to settle your accounts, I HIGHLY recommend you take a do-it-yourself approach, due to the premature representation aspects of a long-term debt settlement plan.
+If you lack the financial ability to settle enough debts right away, but prefer to settle your accounts, and can afford to do so in 24 months or less, I HIGHLY recommend you take a do-it-yourself approach, due to the premature representation aspects of hiring a long-term debt settlement company.

-There are 2 excellent companies out there that I completely trust that offer training and coaching services to assist you with your do-it-yourself needs.
+There are 2 excellent companies out there who I completely trust who offer training and coaching services to assist you with your do-it-yourself needs.